Skip to main content

 Support services

 The emotional aspects of using donor gametes deserve special attention.
-NGC Clinic support services are based on the attentiveness of our clinical team and coordinators.
-Since we don’t doubt that each patient wants to feel cared for during the planning of such sensitive treatment, we work to sustain the highest standards possible each day.
+At NGC Clinic, our support services are grounded in the attentiveness of our clinical team and patient coordinators.
+We firmly believe that every patient wants to feel genuinely cared for throughout this sensitive treatment process, and we strive each day to uphold the highest standards of compassionate care.

 Follow-up care

-After successful embryo transfer, recipients receive ongoing monitoring and care through early pregnancy.
+After a successful embryo transfer, recipients receive ongoing monitoring and care through early pregnancy.
 This includes:

 • Beta-hCG testing to confirm pregnancy